futantan/Make-Dir-For-Leetcode/README.md

 python run.py pathToDirectoryYouWant
 ```

-Notice that you can add the path you like behind the comman, if not, it will create in current folder.
+Notice that you can add the path you like behind the command, if not, it will be created in current folder.

 ## Trick